20+ Sales Discovery Call Questions To Help You Win More Deals in 2024

 Sales Discovery Call Structure

-Discovery call questions qualify a prospect for your product or service.
+Discovery questions for sales qualify a prospect for your product or service.
 A rule of thumb: keep them open-ended.
 Probe your prospect's needs, processes, goals, and obstacles.

 These questions can be divided into four broad categories: introduction, qualification, disqualification, and the next step.